 Next to water and air, food is the most necessary thing in our lives.
 But beyond its status as a necessity, food can be comforting, nourishing, and supportive.
 It can bring people together and even provide a sense of community.
 I say "can" because the quality of your food matters and is what makes it either a potent, health-supportive tool or the slowest form of poison... not just for your physical health but your mental health, too.

 6 Facts About the Food-Mood Connection

-Your mood influences your behavior and outlook on life and is swayed by the thoughts you think and the food you eat.
-If you’re eating junk, you’re probably going to feel like junk.
+Your mood influences your behavior and outlook on life.
+Mood is not only swayed by the thoughts you think, but by the food you eat.
+If you're eating junk, you're probably going to feel like junk.
 Conversely, eating nutritious, health-promoting foods can make you feel light and full of life.
-Let’s cover a few must-know facts about the food-mood connection.
+Let's cover a few must-know facts about the food-mood connection.

 1. Carbohydrates Can Make or Break You